 12. Visit the picturesque Amalfi Coast

 One of the most photographed places in the world.
 Many people will recognize Amalfi Coast by its pearl town Positano.
 An elegant town is located on a mountainous coastal area with loads of colorful houses.
 It’s a romantic place to stroll around the streets and look over the scenic city from viewpoints.
 But Amalfi Coast isn’t only Positano, find time to also explore towns like Amalfi, Atrani, and Ravello.
-It’s also highly recommended to hike on one of the most beautiful hike trails in Italy – The Path of Gods.
+It’s also highly recommended to hike on one of the most beautiful hikes in Italy – The Path of Gods.
 Where it’s seen exceptional coastal landscape views over the Amalfi Coast, the area can be discovered by a well-connected public transportation system.

 13. Wander between the cave houses in Matera